 We have rigorous processes and procedures to ensure that our products comply with environmental standards and requirements.
 We have also integrated these compliance standards into our Supplier Code of Conduct and into our supplier contracts, engineering standards and product specifications.
-We ask our suppliers to add data to a database that we use to monitor compliance.
+We ask our suppliers to provide data into a database we use to monitor compliance.

-To manage and support these initiatives, we utilise two cross-functional teams: a Product Compliance Team (PCT) and an Environmental Committee (EC).
+To manage and support these initiatives, we utilize two crossfunctional teams: a Product Compliance Team (PCT) and an Environmental Committee (EC).
 The PCT includes representatives from our lines of business and support groups.
 The Environmental Committee oversees the work of the PCT and is made up of senior managers.
-In addition to providing guidance, the Environmental Committee authorises the financial and human resources needed, and enforces corrective measures both within the company and with our supply chain.
+In addition to providing guidance, the Environmental Committee authorizes the financial and human resources needed, and enforces corrective measures both within the company and with our supply chain.